FrontFin/front-b2b-link/packages/link/README.md

 ### Using tokens

-Yo u can use broker tokens perform requests to get current balance, assets and execute transactions.
+You can use broker tokens to perform requests to get current balance, assets and execute transactions.
 Full API reference can be found [here](https://integration-api.getfront.com/apireference).

 ## Typescript support